AkashAsthana/Canvas-Element/README.md

-A simple project made using JavaScript and HTML.
+This is a simple project made using JavaScript and HTML.